First Alert Weather Day Sunday: Light rain/snow mix

-TODAY: Mostly sunny but much cooler.
-Highs will be in the upper 40’s to low 50’s.
+TODAY: Light rain and snow through early afternoon then clouds break for sun.
+A dusting to as much as an inch is possible, mainly on grassy and elevated surfaces.
+Highs will be in the 40’s.

-TONIGHT: Increasing clouds with light rain and snow arriving around dawn or shortly after.
-Lows will be in the low to mid 30’s.
+TONIGHT: Mostly clear and cold.
+Lows will be in the 20’s and 30’s.

-SUNDAY: Light rain and snow through early to mid afternoon then sunshine returns.
-Up to a dusting to an inch, mainly on grassy and elevated surfaces, for some.
-Not everyone will see snow accumulation.
-Highs will end up in the upper 30’s to low 40’s.
+MONDAY: Partly to mostly cloudy with rain moving in by afternoon.
+Highs will be in the 50’s.

-A LOOK AHEAD: Another storm system brings a soaking rain to the area late Monday into early Tuesday.
-Staying cool overall through next week with sunshine returning for the middle to end of the week.
+A LOOK AHEAD: A strong coastal low will bring heavy rain, wind, and perhaps a few thunderstorms Monday into early Tuesday.
+We’ll see sunshine and another shot of cooler air as this system exits the area for the middle and end of the week.

 TROPICS: Atlantic Hurricane Season begins on June 1, 2017.
 Click here for your tropical update.